mcdeezj/Legal-Ethics-Compliance-Data-Science-PoC/README.md

 # Compliance Signal Simulation – Proof of Concept

+_IMPORTANT - This is a proof of concept only and may require re-factoring for full functionality_

 ## Purpose
 A demonstration of how simulation and predictive modeling can be used to flag compliance risks in pharmaceutical operations, using synthetic data and interpretable modeling techniques.

+This code is derived from several ChatGPT prompt--respond--refine cycles.

+The **overall objective** is to produce a model of compliance risk, validate that it is adequate, and then use parameter inference to find areas that might be worth more in-depth analysis.
+Simulation is one methodology that could be used to experiment with a sub-process if it can be shown that the parameter impacted is contributing to higher risk based on the below model.

 ## Structure
 - **Python and R versions** of the same pipeline